Lapidary (text): Gem properties

-Pearl, coral, and amber were in the category "Belonging to the Sea," which had a connection with gynecological issues.
+Pearl, coral, and amber were in the category "Belonging to the Sea", which had a connection with gynecological issues.
 The pearl was an incredible invention of nature and was considered a symbol of nature's perfection and purity.
-It has been valued for its medicinal properties in preventing heart failure and treating fertility issues.
+It was valued for its medicinal properties in preventing heart failure and treating fertility issues.
 Some lapidaries state that pearls and corals were vital in purifying the blood in the body.
 Physicians believed that amber helped heal or release the symptoms in violent coughs and the spitting of blood.

 The Lapidary De Materia Medica provided descriptions of the medicinal applications of hematite and calamine.
 For example, hematite effectively treated afflictions of the eye, scabs, and mother's milk production.
-Calamine was related to the healing of ulcers applying it as an external plaster.
+Calamine was related to the healing of ulcers by applying it as an external plaster.

 As in other areas, the medieval scholarship was highly conservative.
 Theophrastus had described lyngurium, a gemstone supposedly formed of the solidified urine of the lynx (the best ones coming from wild males), which was included in "almost every medieval lapidary" until it gradually disappeared from view in the 17th century.